Douglas D. Scott

 Douglas D. Scott is an American archaeologist most notable for his work at the Little Bighorn in the mid-1980s.
 Working with Richard Fox, Melissa Connor, Dick Harmon, and staff and volunteers from the National Park Service, Scott worked to sketch out a field methodology that has enabled archaeologists to systematically investigate battlefields.
 This work is internationally recognized as constituting a great step forward in our ability to interpret battlefields archaeologically, regardless of the extent of the historical record.
 At the Little Bighorn, the fieldwork produced an interpretation of the battle that for the first time gave a clear understanding of the way the battle developed and pointed out some of the glaring inaccuracies of the historiography of the event.
 The fieldwork also helped determine which of the 242 headstones to the 210 U.S. soldiers lost at the Little Bighorn were erroneous, and recovered skeletal elements allowed one of the soldiers to be positively identified.
 It was not as successful in recovering the remains of 24 men lost in Deep Ravine and whose whereabouts are unknown to this day.

 Scott continued doing battlefield archaeology by working at Little Bighorn every season for 23 years.
 He also directed work at Big Hole Battlefield National Historical Site, Sand Creek National Historic Site, Wilson’s Creek National Battlefield, Pea Ridge National Battlefield Park, and Monroe’s Crossroads Battlefield.
 He has assisted, advised, or volunteered on over 40 other battlefield and conflict site investigations in the U.S., England, and Belgium, including Washita National Historic Site and Honey Springs Battlefield with Bill Lees.
+In 2017 Scott began working with Revolutionary War researcher Joel Bohy and others on live fire validation studies of Revolutionary War fowlers and muskets.
+This led to a study of surviving bullet struck structures and objects from the first day of the American Revolution, April 19, 1775, which was published in book form by Mowbray Publishing under the title of "Bullet Strikes from the First Day of the American Revolution."